sgtlexov/cloudsecnotes/2024-07-13-your-filename.md

 Google’s Cloud Functions is a serverless product that

 Cointainer: container is a software package that holds only the components necessary to execute a particular application.
+Each container has a container image, which is a file with the code and dependencies that the container requires to run the application.
+Developers use something called container registries to upload and download container images.
+This enables teams to share and deploy consistent images.
+And organizations use orchestration tools to help deploy, scale, manage, and monitor containers.
+Packaging software in a container uses less memory and fewer resources because the operating system itself is not included in the container.

 ### The shared responsibility model